JovianHQ/notebooks/README.md

 uv run scripts/recursive_tag.py -- data-analysis-with-python-zero-to-pandas
 ```

-This will invoke `scripts/capture_tag.py` recursively for each notebook within the course and add the "Run on Colab" tag.
+This will invoke `scripts/capture_tag.py` recursively for each notebook within the course and add the "Open in Colab" tag.

+3. Start Jupyter Lab to view the notebooks with "Open in Colab".